A collection of New Year's Resolutions from Mimp Contributors.

 By: Nahomy Ortiz

 I have never really had a New Year’s resolution, or if I have I’ve never really gone through with it.
 Due to this being my first official New Year’s resolution I’ve decided to pick something easy to stick with throughout the entirety of 2016.
 This year I’ve decided to start caring about my appearance a lot more.
 I’ve noticed that I always try to make my life, style, makeup, schoolwork and everything I do seem very effortless and it has started to rub off on myself.
 But I honestly feel a lot more content with myself when I actually try with my outfits, makeup, etc. Feeling good about myself it’s a good thing, working hard on projects for school and taking credit for your hard work... it’s good, it doesn’t mean I’m conceited and it doesn't mean that the other girls who don't like worrying about that stuff are cooler.
 It makes us who we are.
 I want to stop pretending to be someone that I’m not and know that it’s okay for me to care about “girly” things.
 People label me as a “nerd” (because I like reading books).
-I won’t let every other part of me labeled as a “nerd.”
+I won’t let every other part of me labelled as a “nerd.”
 I am not just one thing.
 I am whoever I want to be.

 One Day At A Time